Asbestos Drywall: The Potential Hazards

 Asbestos is a mineral that was once commonly used in building materials due to its fire-resistant properties.
 Unfortunately, it was later discovered that asbestos exposure could lead to serious health issues, including lung cancer and mesothelioma.
 While asbestos insulation has an orange tint, there are no visual cues for asbestos in drywall.
 If you have a home or building that was constructed before 1990, it is possible that the drywall may contain asbestos.
 In this case, we highly recommend having your wall professionally tested for asbestos before you complete any work disturbance.
 If you are hiring a company to work on that drywall, the Workers Compensation Act requires that the drywall tests negative for asbestos before any businesses and their employees can work on it.

 If you suspect a part of your home may contain asbestos, check those areas periodically for tears or water damage.
 If you discover slightly damaged material, limit access to the area and do not touch or disturb it.
 If the damaged material contains asbestos, or if you are going to make changes in your home that might disturb it, professional repair or removal is needed.
+It’s important to prioritize your safety and consult with licensed professionals trained in handling hazardous materials.
+Improper handling of asbestos can pose serious health risks, so always follow expert advice and stay informed about best practices for home maintenance and improvement tips.
+Regular inspections and cautious planning can help you maintain a safe living environment while addressing potential hazards.

 If asbestos is found in the drywall, the law requires employers to hire a qualified abatement contractor to remove it.
 A qualified person must also certify that the worksite air is safe, following the completion of the asbestos removal work.
 A notice of project must also be submitted to WorkSafeBC for all asbestos work.